mixxxdj/website/content/pages/download.md

               $ sudo dnf install mixxx

-          The beta package will be continuously updated until Mixxx 2.3.0 is released.

           WARNING: GNOME Software defaults to installing an unofficial package from Flathub which does not work with PipeWire yet.
 This setup is not supported by the Mixxx development team.
 Install with `dnf` instead.
       - slug: archlinux
         os: Arch Linux